cloudnative-pg/cloudnative-pg/docs/src/storage.md

 Using the previous configuration, the generated PVCs will be satisfied by the default storage class.
-If the target Kubernetes cluster has no default storage class, or even if you need your PVCs to satisfied by a known storage class, you can set it into the custom resource:
+If the target Kubernetes cluster has no default storage class, or even if you need your PVCs to be satisfied by a known storage class, you can set it into the custom resource:

 ```yaml
 apiVersion: postgresql.k8s.enterprisedb.io/v1